TritonDataCenter/rfd/rfd/0011/README.md

 updated, since they don't manipulate IP addresses themselves, but instead pass them off to other services like NAPI.

+# Container Naming Service (CNS)

+CNS, described in [RFD 1], was built with IPv6 in mind and already supports AAAA records.
+It shouldn't require any further development to support IPv6 once the rest of Triton is ready.

 # Overlay Networks

 ## Fabrics

 Work on adding IPv6 support to fabrics will occur during a second phase once standard zones and networks are working.
 Once support is added, we will assign users /64 subnets located within the fd00::/8 private network.
-RFC4193 recommends randomizing allocations within this space.
+[RFC 4193] recommends randomizing allocations within this space.
 We should probably provide the option of picking or randomizing the prefix to the customer.